oemunoz/semating/README.md

 ### THE PRESENT PARTICIPLE AS AN ADJECTIVE

-The team leader have to resolve a Pluzze problem and the rest of slaves have to work by rol like **IP**.
+The team leader have to resolve the Pluzze problem.
   - It was an amazing film.
   - Dark billowing clouds often precede a storm.